DHmeduni/VNTRPipeline/README.md

 DELETE_TMP=N               Retain the temporary files for troubleshooting ALL_FIGURES=Y              Only produces figures, based on already assembled and trimmed sequences of *best_hit.fasta files,
-                           recursively to a depth of one subfolder from a folder that is given as input NON_CODING=Y               Analyse VNTRs in non-coding regions, LoF prediction is skipped VNTR_PACBIO=Y              Process PacBio WGS Data WHATSHAP_FORCE=Y           Force Whatshap haplotyping
+                           recursively to a depth of one subfolder from a folder that is given as input ALL_FIGURES=A              Additionally to the analysis of each sample a combined figure is produced NON_CODING=Y               Analyse VNTRs in non-coding regions, LoF prediction is skipped VNTR_PACBIO=Y              Process PacBio WGS Data WHATSHAP_FORCE=Y           Force Whatshap haplotyping